denialofself/Gearworld/README.md

 - **Components** are data structures attached to entities (position, renderable, stats)
 - **Systems** contain the logic that processes entities with specific components
 - **Events** allow systems to communicate with each other
+- **Templates** define reusable configurations for entities loaded from JSON

 ## Components